 At its heart, however, Miranda involves police questioning and the prosecutor’s use at trial of the suspect’s incriminating statements in response to police questioning.

 Miranda recognizes that custodial interrogation of a suspect is not a fair playing field.
 A suspect in custody who is questioned by the police will be under an inordinate amount of pressure to answer such questions.

 Miranda attempts to level the uneven playing field.
-Miranda requires that a suspect in custody should be explained his/her rights and before any questioning takes place and that before questioning, the suspect should knowingly and voluntarily waive these rights.
+Miranda requires that a suspect in custody should be explained his/her rights, and before any questioning takes place, the suspect should knowingly and voluntarily waive these rights.

 Miranda requires that if the police obtain statements from custodial interrogation of a suspect, without first providing the suspect with the proper advisement, the People should not be allowed to present such statements to the jury during their case.

 In over 99% of all encounters however between a police officer and a suspect, the officer can speak with the suspect without ever bothering to provide a Miranda advisement.
 Miranda only applies in the rarest of police encounters.

 Miranda requires that two prongs be met before a police officer is required to give a Miranda advisement.

 - The first prong is that the defendant must be in custody.